KsenijaKovalenka/ksenijakovalenka.github.io/index.md

 ### Forced Oscillations

-The aim of this project is to investigate how different numerical integration methods apply to a physical systems of forced harmonic oscillator.
-The equation of motion can be solved analytically for specific functional forms, but not for all.
+The aim of this project was to investigate how different numerical integration methods apply to a physical systems of forced harmonic oscillator.
+The equation of motion is $mx’’(t)+bx’(t)+kx(t) = F(t)$, where x is position and it's corresponding derivatives, F is the external force on the system, m is mass and k, b are spring and damping constants respectively.
+This differential equation can be solved analytically for specific functional forms $F(t)$, but not for all.
 Therefore, four different integration techniques are tested:
 1. Euler
 2. Improved Euler
 3. Verlet